kellslte/alx-zero_day/0x03-git/README.md

-This is a nother README.md file insie a random folder
+This is another README.md file insie a random folder
+## The best work is not done in isolation but in collaboration